 We were very impressed with The Nolah Original when we tested it in our lab.
-Solid responsiveness, impressive motion isolation, and great support for back and side sleepers makes this a good option for shoppers looking for an all-around winning mattress.
-For more top quality mattresses, check out our picks for the best mattress deals of 2021.
+Solid responsiveness, impressive motion isolation, and great support for back and side sleepers make this a good option for shoppers looking for an all-around winning mattress.
+For more top-quality mattresses, check out our picks for the best mattress deals of 2021.

 The Nolah Original falls at a medium (6/10) on the firmness scale.
 Side sleepers tend to sleep best on medium mattresses that can cradle their hips and shoulders to provide pressure relief, so they should be very comfortable on the Nolah Original mattress.